Jára Cimrman: Playwright

 One of the plays, also said to be lost, which was a subject of their correspondence, was Čechové na Řípu (English: "Czechs on Říp"), a fictional account of an old Bohemian legend, which is here said to feature not only the legendary Forefather Czech, but also other characters as Forefather German, Forefather Jew and, in dialogue only, Forefather Gipsy, by which Cimrman wanted to honour all major nationalities living in Bohemia.
 The play was later re-done and its name changed to Čechové na řípu ("Czechs for Beet", changing just uppercase "Ř" into lower case "ř"), in order to motivate people to work at a sugar refinery in Klánovice.

 Another man, whom Cimrman is said to have surprised with his works was Jacob Durman, director of the Royal Chamber Theatre in Haag, who, after reading his play Prázdniny s kanibalem Dufkem ("Vacation with cannibal Dufek") is said not to "come out of astonishment."
 Cimrman replied: "Dear Mr. Durman, the theatre is here mainly so that the spectator shall be astonished.
 I am sending you five more plays."

 Many of Cimrman's unsuccessful plays are reported to be performed by his infamous theatrical group Lipany.
 Cimrman's theatre still possesses the original properties from the play Akt (English: "The Nude"), through which the author himself left the stage.

 Cimrmanologists admit that Cimrman has failed to obtain any recognition in this field (as well as in any other) because his methods were far too ahead of his time.
-This is also in strong contrast with the fact how brilliantly he helped Anton Chekhov with his play (advising him that two sisters are not enough).
+This is also in strong contrast with the fact that he brilliantly helped Anton Chekhov with his play (advising him that two sisters are not enough).